MatthewReid854/reliability/docs/Mean cumulative function.rst

 -   lower - this is the MCF_lower column from results.
 Blank lines for censored values are removed
 -   upper - this is the MCF_upper column from results.
 Blank lines for censored values are removed

-The following example is taken from Reliasoft's `example <available at http://reliawiki.org/index.php/Recurrent_Event_Data_Analysis>`_.
+The following example is taken from an `example <http://reliawiki.org/index.php/Recurrent_Event_Data_Analysis>`_ provided by Reliasoft.
 The failure times and retirement times (retirement time is indicated by +) of 5 systems are:

 .. image:: images/MCF_data.png